Talking Time Communicators

 • The World Around Me

 Environmental Print: What does one call the exterior signage on businesses or call the words on products used at home?
-All these key words-names of products or brands are called environmental print, its the print (symbols, numerals, letters, words) that one sees in their surrounding environment.
-Toddlers are beginning to realize print is found everywhere. […]
+All these key words-names of products or brands are called environmental print, its the print (symbols, numerals, letters, words) that […]

 Read More

 The four main domains in a child’s growth and development are cognitive, language, social/emotional, physical.
 Early sensory development- hearing, smell, touch, taste and sight are all included, as well as the proprioceptive, interoceptive, vestibular systems.
-None of these operate in isolation, instead there is an interdependency.
-It must be remembered that these are important key […]
+None of these operate in […]

 Read More